-Some of the off-property resorts also offer evening receptions.
+Some of the off-site hotels also offer evening receptions.
 The one at Homewood Suites includes enough food that you could make a meal of it.
 While you may not want to have every meal there, it’s a good way to save a little bit of money.

 Before you book an off-property hotel, I’d definitely recommend that you do some research first.
 Here’s what you’ll want to check:

 - Does the hotel offer complimentary transportation to the theme parks?
 What is the schedule for the free transportation (is it viable)?

 - Are any complimentary meals/snacks offered?

 - What amenities does the hotel offer?
-Is there a pool you can enjoy on a day that you don’t go to the parks?
+Is there a hotel pool you can enjoy on a day when you don’t go to the parks?
 Skipping a park day can help you save money.